Matt-Eva/freecreate-go-neo/docs/notes.md

 ## Caching

-It's actually easier to just use MongoDB for the query cache.
+It could actually be easier to just use MongoDB for the query cache.
 We can set the "genre" to be the combo of specific keys and can create a composite index with the time frame.
 We could then simply store the cached queries as lists in the document.

+## Mongo Sharding

+## Chapters & Draft_Chapters

+Shard key: creator name / creator id / title / neo id

+Overarching

 ## Weighting